FalconLuma/Project-Wingman-Randomizer/README.txt

     - Plane Weapons: Randomizes the weapons available to each plane
     - Weapon Stats: Randomizes attributes for player weapons (Ammo, Reload, Range, etc.)
       - Due to game limitations, attributes such as damage and explosion radius cannot be modified
+      - When using this option the normal weapon descriptions will be replaced with the new weapon stats
     - Options/Slot: Randomizes how many weapon options are available for every weapon slot on every plane
       - If left unchecked all slots will have the same number of options as in an unmodified game
       - Any slots that normally have 0 options will not change